 - 12.01 (a) It is understood and agreed that the parties to this Agreement shall at all times comply with the accident prevention regulations of the Workers' Compensation Act, Occupational Health and Safety Regulations, Employer Health and Safety Program.
-In the event an Employee, after reasonable warning, does not comply with the above, he or she shall be dismissed. - (b) It is understood and agreed by the parties that employees have four (4) primary rights: - The right to know about hazards in the workplace - The right to participate in employer sponsored safety activities - The right to refuse unsafe work - The right to not be discriminated against for exercising their rights
+In the event an employee, after reasonable warning, does not comply with the above, he or she shall be dismissed. - (b) It is understood and agreed by the parties that employees have four (4) primary rights:

+- The right to know about hazards in the workplace - The right to participate in employer sponsored safety activities - The right to refuse unsafe work - The right to not be discriminated against for exercising their rights

-It shall not be considered a violation of this agreement should Employee(s) exercise any of these rights and no employee shall be discharged for refusing to work under unsafe conditions.
+It shall not be considered a violation of this agreement should employee(s) exercise any of these rights and no employee shall be discharged for refusing to work under unsafe conditions.

 - (c) When an accident occurs to any workman on the job, the Employer representative must report the accident to the Union after proper safety protocol has been followed.
 The injured worker shall not receive less than eight (8) hours pay for the day he/she was injured. - (d) It is illegal to travel outside any harbour on pile driving or tug boats, and employees are subject to a fine for travelling thereon.
-Since a line drawn between Point Atkinson and Point Roberts is designated as the dividing line, all travel outside of that area shall be by passenger service. - 12.02 Copies of the Occupational Health and Safety Committee minutes of meetings shall be forwarded to the respective Union Office upon request. - 12.03 An injured Employee is required to participate in the Employer's Injury Management Program.
-An injured employee will be rehired by his/her last Employer when he/she is deemed fit to return to work in a limited or full capacity based on the injured Employee's medical doctor's recommendation with any limitations imposed by Employee's doctor or WorkSafe BC.
+Since a line drawn between Point Atkinson and Point Roberts is designated as the dividing line, all travel outside of that area shall be by passenger service. - 12.02 Copies of the Occupational Health and Safety Committee minutes of meetings shall be forwarded to the respective Union Office upon request. - 12.03 An injured employee is required to participate in the Employer's Injury Management Program.
+An injured employee will be rehired by his/her last Employer when he/she is deemed fit to return to work in a limited or full capacity based on the injured employee's medical doctor's recommendation with any limitations imposed by employee's doctor or WorkSafe BC.

-ARTICLE 13: IUOE LOCAL 115 TRAINING ASSOCIATION
+ARTICLE 13: OPERATING ENGINEERS' (LOCAL 115) TRAINING ASSOCIATION

-Effective May 1, 2013 the Employer shall make contributions at the rate of forty-seven cents (\$0.47) per hour for each hour of work performed by each employee covered by this Agreement to the IUOE Local 115 Training Association and an additional two and one half cents (\$0.025) per hour for each year of the collective agreement thereafter.
+Effective May 1, 2016 the Employer shall make contributions at the rate of fifty-three cents (\$0.53) per hour for each hour of work performed by each employee covered by this Agreement to the Operating Engineers' (Local 115) Training Association and an additional one cent (\$0.01) per hour for each year of the collective agreement thereafter.